11ty/11ty-website/src/docs/usage-incremental.md

 ## Configuration File

-If you create/update your configuration file, a full build will run.
+If you create/update your Eleventy configuration file, a full build will run.

 ## Templates